What is Kudzuvine Root (Kudzu Root)?

 Kudzu Root helps to tackle measles that have just been contracted and yet to erupt.
 This is because the herb can expel external pathogens and promote eruption.

 Kudzu Root can relieve the syndrome of diabetes caused by Yin Deficiency.
-As the herb can tonify the stomach and promote the generation of fluid, it can promote the clear qi of Spleen and stomach to ascend upwards.
+As the herb can tonify the stomach and promote the generation of fluid, it can promote the clear qi of Spleen and Stomach to ascend upwards.

 Today, Kudzu Root is often used to treat alcoholism and reduce symptoms of alcohol hangover, such as headache, upset stomach, dizziness and vomiting.
 Other Kudzu Root benefits also include relief for heart and circulatory problems, including high blood pressure, irregular heartbeat and chest pain.
 It can also treat conditions such as Celiac disease, Dengue fever, and certain skin diseases.

 As Kudzu Root is rich in antioxidants, this herb may also help to treat liver damage.
 Also, Kudzu Root may alleviate menopausal symptoms.
-As it contains phytoestrogens, plant compounds which have been found to act similarly to estrogen in the human body, it may help to treat common menopausal complaints including hot flashes and night sweats.
+As it contain phytoestrogens, plant compounds which have been found to act similarly to estrogen in the human body, it may help to treat common menopausal complaints including hot flashes and night sweats.

 How to Use Kudzu Root